 On-the-Job Training: All training that is conducted during the apprentice’s contracted hours as part of the formative study.

 Pass: The apprentice meets the educational benchmarks set out in the apprenticeship standard.

-Practical observation: A common test in many end-point assessments where the assessor observes the apprentice conducting their normal duties.
+Practical Observation: A common test in many End-Point Assessments where the End-Point Assessor observes the apprentice conducting their normal duties.
 It is usually an opportunity for the apprentice to demonstrate their skills and behaviours.

 Professional body: Organisation whose members are individual professionals and often have resources that can help their members with continuing professional development.
 Apprentices are encouraged to join an appropriate professional body after receiving certification.

 Professional Discussion: Commonly conducted at the end of the End-Point Assessment.
 It is a one-on-one, structured discussion between the assessor and the apprentice meant to tease out any details or demonstrations of knowledge, skills and behaviours not apparent during other stages of the End-Point Assessment.